datastax/python-driver/docs/cqlengine/faq.rst

 Frequently Asked Questions
 ==========================

-Q: Why don't updates work correctly on models instantiated as Model(field=value, field2=value2)?
+Why don't updates work correctly on models instantiated as Model(field=value, field2=value2)?
 ------------------------------------------------------------------------------------------------

-A: The recommended way to create new rows is with the models .create method.
+The recommended way to create new rows is with the models .create method.
 The values passed into a model's init method are interpreted by the model as the values as they were read from a row.
 This allows the model to "know" which rows have changed since the row was read out of cassandra, and create suitable update statements.

-Q: How to preserve ordering in batch query?
+How to preserve ordering in batch query?
 -------------------------------------------

-A: Statement Ordering is not supported by CQL3 batches.
+Statement Ordering is not supported by CQL3 batches.
 Therefore, once cassandra needs resolving conflict(Updating the same column in one batch), The algorithm below would be used.